singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 #### Probability of A and  B

 Imagine you were throwing a dart at this Venn diagram.
 What is the probability that you would land in the intersection between A and B?
-If you knew the odds of landing in A, and you also knew the percent of A that's also in B (that is, the odds of being in B given that you were in A), then you could express the prob­ability as:
+If you knew the odds of landing in A, and you also knew the percent of A that's also in B (that is, the odds of being in B given that you were in A), then you could express the probability as:

     P(A and B)  =  P(B given A)  P(A)